Telefonica/gymnos/docs/source/datasets.rst

 .. _datasets:

-This section shows a collection of datasets currently supoorted by Gymnos
+This section shows a collection of datasets currently supported by Gymnos

 Dogs vs Cats